mlan/docker-postfix-amavis/ROADMAP.md

 # You can set it to 1 (the default) to test if Amavis is filling correctly the tables maddr, msgs, and msgcrpt
 $sql_store_info_for_all_msgs = 0;
 ```
-## OpenDMARC

-Consider installing opendmarc once it is available in alpine:3.10.

-Include in build target `full` in Dockerfile

-Add configuration function in entrypoint.sh

-## Dovecot IMAP and POP3

-Accommodate IMAP and POP3 configuration via environment variables in build target `base`

-## Pyzor

-Consider installing pyzor once it is available in alpine:3.10

-Include in build target `full` in Dockerfile

-Add configuration function in entrypoint.sh